 Halloween on the Mile activities begin the afternoon of Oct.
 31, with businesses along Coral Gables' Miracle Mile hosting events such as trick-or-treating, reading circles, pet costume contests, face painting, live musical theater performances, and a haunted house suitable even for little ones.

 Silent screen horror is on the marquee at Indiana Landmarks Center on Oct.
-27. Local horror TV host Sammy Terry introduces the 1922 classic "Nosferatu" with live organ accompaniment (along with spooky musical selections beforehand).
+26. Local horror TV host Sammy Terry emcees the evening, which features audience participation activities, spooky live organ music, and special lighting effects, followed by a screening of the 1910 silent film "Frankenstein" with a live score and, after intermission, the 1931 sound film "Frankenstein: The Man Who Made a Monster" starring Boris Karloff.
 There's a costume contest with a cash prize for the winner.
 Tickets start at $13.

 South Dakotans turn the historic frontier town into something scarier Oct.
-27 and 28 with a Monster Ball, coffin races, and a $10,000 costume contest.
+26 and 27 with a Monster Ball, coffin races, and a $10,000 costume contest.
 Spooky tours and ghost stories take place all month at the Adams House Victorian mansion.

 With three stages and more than a dozen musical acts, Freakfest, billed as the region's largest annual Halloween party and music festival, is more than a bargain with advance tickets priced at just $10 and day-of-show tickets at $15.
 Situated on the city's State Street entertainment corridor, this year's event on Oct.
-28 features rapper D.R.A.M and the legendary funk group George Clinton and Parliament Funkadelic.
+27 features Misterwives and Big Freedia.

 Part of the Henry Ford history museum complex, Greenfield Village is a place where stepping back in time is the norm.
 The village's Halloween attractions include costumed characters like the Headless Horseman, more than 1,000 hand-carved pumpkins, and treat stations.
-The Halloween festivities continue Oct.
-19 to 22 and Oct.
-26 to 29.
-Henry Ford museum members get in for $13.75, while nonmembers pay $16.
+The Halloween festivities run from Oct.
+12 to 14, 18-21 and Oct.
+25 to 28.
+Henry Ford museum members get in for $14.50, while nonmembers pay $17.